-Snow-capped peaks, statues of Buddha, amazing sun rises and sunsets and of course, the brightest of stars due to low light pollution.
+Snow-capped peaks, statues of Buddha, the amazing sunrises and sunsets, and of course, the brightest of stars due to low light pollution.

 10. You’ll be part of the action

-I was helping monks make candle wicks out of cotton, turning prayer wheels with locals, churning yak butter, making Momo’s and lighting candles for happy blessings.
+I was helping monks make candle wicks out of cotton, turning prayer wheels with locals, churning yak butter, making Momo’s, and lighting candles for happy blessings.